In fourth or fifth grade, Calvin Johnson and his classmates were given an assignment. The students were asked what they wanted to do with their lives.

 According to a National Institutes of Health-supported study, marijuana and hallucinogen use among young adults reached an all-time high in 2021.
 The proportion of young adults (ages 19-30) who reported past-year marijuana use reached 43% in 2021, an increase from 34% in 2016 and 29% in 2011.

 Coupled with the coronavirus pandemic and escalating political and social tension, the surge can also be attributed to marijuana being fully legalized and decriminalized in 19 states plus Washington, D.C., with other states permitting its medicinal usage.
+This increase highlights the growing acceptance of the health benefits of cannabis.

 But rather than marketing bitten-ear-shaped edibles like Mike Tyson’s Tyson 2.0 cannabis brand, Primitiv, a member of the Michigan Cannabis Industry Association, is advocating for favorable policy and regulations that help promote research and disseminate information on the health benefits of cannabis for treating chronic pain or mental or cognitive issues.
+As a cannabis advocate, Primitiv emphasizes the medical marijuana benefits for various conditions.

 “What we’re doing with Primitiv right now, we’re trying to create innovative ways for people to apply the medicine,” says Johnson, who utilized cannabis as part of his weekly routine toward the end of his NFL career.
 “By doing so, we’re able to attract new users because we’re creating new ways to deliver the medicine or new ways to consume the medicine.
 It isn’t about attracting people for the recreational uses but more so for the quality of life aspect of it.”